noseka1/openshift-auto-upi/README.md

 Following sections describe the installation process in more detail.

-# Setting Up Helper Host
+# Setting up Helper Host

 There are two options to create a Helper host: